libbyshoop/csinparallel/modules/RPiCluster/source/index.rst

 With this we have installed all the required software for us to run MPI Code on the cluster.
 If you wish to install any other software then you should install it now because we will be removing internet from the worker nodes and setting up wireless only on the head node.

-To set up wireless and we will need to edit two files using a terminal text editor (nano is simplest one) :
+To set up wireless and we will need to edit two files using a terminal text editor (nano is the simplest one) :
 /etc/network/interfaces and
 /etc/wpa_supplicant/wpa_supplicant.conf